 New prices for ASIC regulatory services

 The fees ASIC charges for specific regulatory activities have changed to reflect the actual cost to ASIC associated with the work.
-In most cases this has resulted in a fee increase The Government passed the required legislation on 28 June 2018.
-New pricing is effective 4 July 2018.
+In most cases this has resulted in a fee increase.
+The Government passed the required legislation on 28 June 2018, with new pricing effective as of 4 July 2018.

 Fees for service: part of industry funding

 New industry funding laws that changed the way ASIC was funded took effect on 1 July 2017.